azavea/raster-vision-aws/README.md

     ```
     - `Instance Types`: Provide the instance types you would like to use.
 (For GPUs, `p3.2xlarge` is approximately 4 times the speed for 4 times the price.)
 - Adjust any preset parameters that you want to change (the defaults should be fine for most users) and click `Next`.
-    - Advanced users: If you plan on modifying Raster Vision and would like to publish a custom image to run on Batch, you will need to specify (CPU and GPU) ECR repo names and a tag name to use for both.
+    - Advanced users: If you plan on modifying Raster Vision and would like to publish a custom image to run on Batch, you will need to specify (Tensorflow CPU, Tensorflow GPU, and PyTorch) ECR repo names and a tag name to use for both.
 Note that the repo names cannot be the same as the Stack name (the first field in the UI) and cannot be the same as any existing ECR repo names.
 If you are in a team environment where you are sharing the AWS account, the repo names should contain an identifier such as your username.
 - Accept all default options on the `Options` page and click `Next`
 - Accept `I acknowledge that AWS CloudFormation might create IAM resources with custom names` on the `Review` page and click `Create`
 - Watch your resources get deployed!